 It is important to be able to distinguish between a vacant structure and an unoccupied property.
 Most insurance companies will include a vacancy clause on a property policy that excludes certain perils if the structure meets their definition of "vacancy".
-Vacant homes have a greater chance of vandalism and higher probability of damages going unnoticed for an extended period of time.
+Vacant homes have a greater chance of vandalism and a higher probability of damages going unnoticed for an extended period of time.

 Seasonal and secondary homes are not generally classified as vacant, as utilities are usually maintained and furnishings are left behind.
-Homes for sale or rent, or in estates can often fall under the category of vacant as they are oftentimes unfurnished, with some or all of the utilities turned off.
+Homes for sale or rent, or in estates can often fall under the category of vacant as they are oftentimes unfurnished with some or all of the utilities turned off.

 There are policies specifically designed to cover vacant homes that can provide the necessary coverage to protect the owners from losses.
 Cobos Insurance Center specializes in these types of policies and can further assist you.